techidaily/site-win11-tips/source/_posts/enhance-performance-skyrocketing-vram-in-win1011-systems.md

  Thus, a cheap $75 graphics card will have a small amount of VRAM, while a $500 graphics card will pack a lot more.
 If a weak GPU isn't powerful enough to render video that takes 8GB of VRAM to store, it's a waste to have that much VRAM in the card.

  Extremes aren't the concern with VRAM.
 You don't need an $800, top-of-the-line card with 12GB of VRAM to play 2D indie platformers.
 Really, you only need to worry about how much VRAM to get when a card you want to buy is available in multiple VRAM configurations.
-VRAM isn't the only[factor that should go into your GPU decision](https://www.makeuseof.com/tag/5-things-know-buying-graphics-card/) .
+VRAM isn't the only [factor that should go into your GPU decision](https://www.makeuseof.com/tag/5-things-know-buying-graphics-card/) .

 ## Common Video RAM Concerns

  Remember that just like normal RAM, more VRAM doesn't always mean better performance.
 If your card has 4GB of VRAM and you're playing a game that only uses 2GB, upgrading to an 8GB card isn't going to do anything noticeable.

  Conversely, not having enough VRAM is a huge problem.
 If VRAM fills up, the system has to rely on standard RAM and performance will take a huge hit.
-You'll[suffer from a lower frame rate](https://www.makeuseof.com/tag/fix-low-game-fps-windows/) , texture pop-ins, and other adverse effects.
+You'll [suffer from a lower frame rate](https://www.makeuseof.com/tag/fix-low-game-fps-windows/) , texture pop-ins, and other adverse effects.
 In extreme cases, the game could slow to a crawl and become unplayable (anything under 30FPS).

  Remember that VRAM is only one factor in performance.
 If you don't have a powerful enough CPU, rendering 4K video will take forever.
 A lack of system RAM prevents you from running many programs at once, and using a mechanical hard drive will severely limit your system performance too.
 And some cheaper graphics cards use slow DDR3 VRAM, which is inferior to DDR6 and DDR5 used in modern cards.